38th (Welsh) Divisional Artillery: Pilckem Ridge

 By 02.30 on 31 July the infantry formed up in the assembly trenches on the far side of the canal.
 The enemy was unusually quiet, which was attributed to the heavy gas shelling of their positions.
 At 03.50 the guns opened, firing the biggest creeping barrage ever attempted.
-Two-third of the 18-pdrs were in this barrage, while the rest of the 18-pdrs and the 4.5-inch howitzers fired a standing barrage on the German second line, which lifted as the creeping barrage approached.
+Two-thirds of the 18-pdrs were in this barrage, while the rest of the 18-pdrs and the 4.5-inch howitzers fired a standing barrage on the German second line, which lifted as the creeping barrage approached.
 The infantry had carefully practised their attack, timed to follow the creeping barrage.
 113th and 114th Infantry Bdes of 38th (W) Division took their 'Blue Line' objectives with little opposition and captured the Germans sheltering in the Caesar's Nose dugouts.
 They went on to take and consolidate the 'Black Line', but ran into more opposition in reaching the 'Green Line' beyond 'Iron Cross Ridge'.
 Eventually 115th Infantry Bde established a line along the Steenbeek stream, protected from counter-attacks by standing artillery barrages.
 The success in this area was attributed to the excellent cooperation between the infantry and artillery.
 During the afternoon it began to rain and this continued for days.
 With mud hampering movement in the forward area, 38th (W) DAC formed a forward ammunition dump on 31 July, supplied by the corps echelon, from which the A Echelon used pack animals to take ammunition forward to the batteries.
 The mortar batteries did not fire on Z day itself, but supplied 110 men as additional stretcher bearers to help evacuate the wounded; by 3 August all the mortar crews and their attached DAC men except X/38 and Z/38 Btys were engaged in this work.
 Conditions for the troops holding the line of the Steenbeek were terrible, but it was not until 6 August that the infantry of 38th (W) Division could be relieved and rested.
 The TMBs also went back for training at 'Sarawak Camp', with the exception of one Newton mortar and crew, who were left to keep the troublesome German garrison in 'Au Bon Gite' farm under fire.